Accused doc’s wife among nurses named in wrongful-death suit

 - Check your compass: The magnetic north pole is on the move

+It won’t say whether those employees include nurse Mariah Baird, who married Husel in October 2017 in North Carolina, according to marriage records.

-An updated wrongful-death lawsuit over the March 2015 death of 65-year-old Jan Thomas alleges Baird administered a lethal dose of fentanyl.
+An updated lawsuit over the March 2015 death of 65-year-old Jan Thomas alleges Baird administered a lethal dose of fentanyl ordered by Husel.
+Attorney David Shroyer, who represents Thomas’ family, said that amended lawsuit was filed Tuesday.

+Lawyers for Husel, 43, haven’t commented.
+The State Medical Board suspended his license , but no criminal charges have been announced.

-Court records list no lawyer for Baird.
-Phone numbers associated with her weren’t accepting calls Tuesday.
+Court records list no lawyer for Baird, and phone numbers associated with her weren’t accepting calls Tuesday.

+Also Tuesday, three new lawsuits were filed against Husel, the hospital, nurses and pharmacists over excessive dosages given to three patients, according to the office of attorney Gerry Leeseberg, who represents some of the families.
+Those new cases focus on the deaths of 55-year-old Timothy Fitzpatrick on Oct.
+9, 2017; 70-year-old Larry Brigner on Dec.
+10, 2017; and 39-year-old James “Nick” Timmons on Oct.
+24.

+Leeseberg’s office said Fitzpatrick died within hours of another patient, 63-year-old Beverlee Schirtzinger, who also received an excessive dose ordered by Husel and provided by the same pharmacist and nurse as in Fitzpatrick’s case.
+No lawsuit has been filed over Schirtzinger’s death.